JordanThompson-dev/Python-Graphic-Project/README.md

  For example if the user says they want blue, green and red colours then the graphics will generate this size

 This was my first project so the code isn't the best quality.
 I only used the John Zelle's graphic library

+To install this library

+pip install graphics.py

+Put that in the python command line